erikgonk/Hackathon-Lemon/README.md

     cargo stylus deploy --wasm-file ./contract.wasm -e https://sepolia-rollup.arbitrum.io/rpc --cargo-stylus-version 0.5.3 --private-key INSERT_YOUR_PRIVATE_KEY
     ```

-Este script realiza lo siguiente:
+This script performs the following:
-- Verifica la instalación de Node.js, Docker, Rust y el CLI de Arbitrum Stylus.
+- Verifies the installation of Node.js, Docker, Rust and the Arbitrum Stylus CLI.
-- Descarga e instala las dependencias necesarias.
+- Downloads and installs the necessary dependencies.
-- Configura un nodo local de Arbitrum utilizando Docker.
+- Configures a local Arbitrum node using Docker.
-- Compila y despliega los contratos Stylus en el nodo local.
+- Compile and deploy Stylus contracts to the local node.

-## Estructura del repositorio
+## Repo Structure

-#### El repositorio contiene los siguientes archivos y directorios:
+#### The repository contains the following files and directories:

-- `install.sh`: Script de instalación que configura el entorno, las dependencias y el nodo local de Arbitrum.
+- `install.sh`: Installation script that configures the environment, dependencies and the local Arbitrum node.

-- `frontend/`: Contiene la interfaz de usuario para interactuar con el nodo de Arbitrum y los contratos Stylus.
+- `frontend/`: Contains the user interface for interacting with the Arbitrum node and Stylus contracts.

-- `contracts/`: Almacena los contratos inteligentes escritos en WASM o lenguajes compatibles con Stylus para su despliegue.
+- `contracts/`: Stores smart contracts written in WASM or Stylus-compatible languages for deployment.

-- `playground/`: Un entorno de pruebas para interactuar con los contratos y validar su funcionamiento.
+- `playground/`: A test environment for interacting with contracts and validating their operation.

-- `stylus-sdk-c/`: SDK para interactuar con Stylus utilizando C y facilitar el desarrollo de aplicaciones compatibles.
+- `stylus-sdk-c/`: SDK to interact with Stylus using C and facilitate the development of compatible applications.

-- `include/`: Contiene archivos de encabezado necesarios para el SDK y otros componentes.
+- `include/`: Contains header files needed for the SDK and other components.

-- `Cargo.toml, Cargo.lock, rust-toolchain.toml`: Configuraciones necesarias para el entorno Rust.
+- `Cargo.toml, Cargo.lock, rust-toolchain.toml`: Configurations needed for the Rust environment.

-- `Makefile`: Contiene las instrucciones necesarias para automatizar tareas de compilación y configuración.
+- `Makefile`: Contains the necessary instructions to automate compilation and configuration tasks.

-- `package.json`: Archivo de configuración para dependencias de JavaScript y tareas de frontend.
+- `package.json`: Configuration file for JavaScript dependencies and frontend tasks.

-- `build.rs & entry.rs`: Scripts relacionados con la construcción y configuración de los contratos Stylus y otros componentes.
+- `build.rs & entry.rs`: Scripts related to building and configuring Stylus contracts and other components.